suneel0101/data-science-bootcamp-part-two/day_3.md

 ### Together
 Let's graph closing price over time.

+### Solo Exercise
+Graph the Low Price and High Price on the same plot.

 ### With Partner
 Read in [GOOG data](https://s3-us-west-2.amazonaws.com/ga-dat-2015-suneel/goog.csv) and have both AAPL and Google plots on the same graph.